Grief Recovery Specialist, Writer + Blogger

 Why Do Some People Drain Me?

 There are a whole host of possible reasons as to why someone drains you.
-Let’s get into some of them, and what to do about it.
+This could be a family member, partner, friend, colleague, or other acquaintance.
+Let’s get into the signs of an emotionally draining person, and the best way to handle it.

 The most obvious or stereotypical reason you may feel drained is because the person is needy or high maintenance.
 They have a lot of expectations or demands, either subtle or outright, that come up in the relationship.
+Maybe they contact you frequently, force long phone calls, or have a constant need for too much time.
+A victim mentality is common too.
 This can stem from past trauma, an anxious attachment style, or a personality disorder, among other things.

 One of the more common personality tendencies that causes emotional drain for those involved is narcissism.
 I’ve written more on that here in this blog, but suffice to say that when someone is egotistical or entitled, you’re going to feel drained.
 It’s all about them, and there isn’t much space for you.
-This is a little warning sign, and you should heed it.
+They are emotional vampires, aka an energy vampire.
+This is a warning sign, and you should heed it.
 We don’t call them red flags for nothing.
 Of course, the challenge comes in actually acting on them – and not ignoring them or assuming someone will “change.”
 It’s harder, and unfortunately more common, in covert narcissism.
-This means the narcissistic tendencies are harder to spot.
+This means people have a difficult time spotting the narcissistic tendencies.
 As a note, these traits are usually mixed in with love bombing, flattery, and charisma.

 The bottom line is that it doesn’t really matter why someone drains you.
 What matters is that it’s happening.
 You can prioritize yourself while still having compassion for others.